-The 7 Chakras
+The 7 Chakras And Their Specific Energies

-Muladhara – The Root Chakra
+Muladhara – The Root or Base Chakra

 Swadhisthana – The Sacral Chakra

 The Swadhisthana or Sacral Chakra is often referred to as the ‘naval chakra’ due to it being located in the lower abdomen.

 This chakra is also ‘earthly’ and is closely related with the physical aspects of love, sexuality, pleasure and passion.

 Manipura or the Solar Plexus Chakra is located in the upper abdomen where the stomach is found.
 It is associated with the color yellow.

 The Solar Plexus chakra energy has a strong connection to our self-confidence, intellect and personal power.

 Manipura is responsible for our concentration and the control of our personal energies.
 A well balanced Manipura chakra is essential for emotional health and self-control.

 Anahata or the Heart chakra is associated with the color green.